hellgrenj/MediaSpin/README.md

 ## Challanges
 I have not been able to find a good Swedish dataset to train my ML.NET model with.
 So, for now, I am doing the following:

-I am using the swedish translated AFINN lexicon and word lists I found on Kaggle to generate a dataset from actual articles pulled down by the tracker component.
+I am using the Swedish translated AFINN lexicon and word lists I found on Kaggle to generate a dataset from actual articles pulled down by the tracker component.

 See /dataset-gen/index.js and scripts/add-to-dataset-and-re-train-model.js and the code in tracker that writes articles to a file to see how this works.